Checkmarx/chainalert-github-action/README.md

 ![cover](https://user-images.githubusercontent.com/1287098/144083262-2f90a537-eaa4-4be4-b451-e66661a113a6.png)

 ### ChainAlert
-A free service by Checkmarx for the community that scans popular packages and alert in cases there is suspicion those packages' accounts were hacked.
+A free service by [Checkmarx](https://checkmarx.com/) for the Open Source community that scans popular packages and alerts in cases there is a suspicion those packages' accounts were hacked.

 ### The Need
 Recent package takeover incidents such as [coa](https://checkmarx.com/blog/attackers-write-bugs-as-well/) and [ua-parser-js](https://checkmarx.com/blog/uaparser-js-attack-preparations/) have stressed the need for an alarm system to alert developers and users.